Gene-Weaver/docs-LM2/source/getting_started/installation.rst

 We include a ``requirements.txt`` file in the ``LeafMachine2/requirements/`` folder.
 If you experience version incompatibility following the instructions below, please refer to ``LeafMachine2/requirements/requirements_all.txt`` for an exhaustive list of packages and versions that are officially supported.

+:bdg-info:`tip` You can click on :far:`clipboard` in the top right of the code block to copy the entire contents to your clipboard for easier pasting into your terminal.

 .. tab-set::

     .. tab-item:: Ubuntu 20.04+